sdkcarlos/artyom.js/README.md

 // Start the commands !
 artyom.initialize({
-    lang:"en-GB", // GreatBritain english
+    lang: "en-GB", // GreatBritain english
-    continuous:true, // Listen forever
+    continuous: true, // Listen forever
-    soundex:true,// Use the soundex algorithm to increase accuracy debug:true, // Show messages in the console
+    soundex: true,// Use the soundex algorithm to increase accuracy
+    debug: true, // Show messages in the console
     executionKeyword: "and do it now",
-    listen:true // Start to listen commands !
+    listen: true // Start to listen commands !
 }).then(() => {
     console.log("Artyom has been succesfully initialized");
 }).catch((err) => {